szabo-tibor/cam-scan/README.md

 Arguments:
 - -h, --help - Prints the help page
 - --init - Initializes Shodan with your API key (needs to be used only on first run)
-- -p, --page - Choose which page of results to run
+- -p, --page - Set page or range of Shodan results to run against
 - --all - Run every availible page on Shodan
 - -d, --dirname - Set the name of the directory to store images in
 - -t, --timeout - Time in seconds to wait for a response from each host before giving up